aeither/blog/src/content/post/bangkok.md

 ---

 # Bangkok guide
+Stay in the month of December of 2023

 ## Neighborhoods

-Siam: Shopping centers
-Sukhumvit: Night life
-Silom: Financial district, Lumpini Park
-Chinatown: Food
-Riverside: View
-Khao San: Cheap, Backpacker friendly
+Favourite areas

-below Phaya Thai is my personal centre of the city.
+- Pathum Wan: Shopping centers.
+It is my personal centre of the city.
 It has the highest concentration of mall and space for events, conferences.
-Siloam and green line that are well connect with are other BTS
+Silom and Sukhumvit or green line that are well connect with other lines.
+- Wang Mai: Street Food, Chulalongkorn University Centenary Park, Backpacker Hostels
+- Chom Phon and Chatuchak: Close to Bus Station, Big Park, Weekend market, Malls, Street food/Restaurants, Hotels

+Others
+- Sukhumvit road in Khlong Toei: Night life and tourists.
+- Silom: Financial district, Lumpini Park.
+- Chinatown: Food area.
+Personally I think it is over promoted.
+- Riverside: Good View.
+There is a market and attractions.
+Attractions are Tourist trap but it worth a visit for sight-seeing.
+- Khao San: Promoted as for cheap, Backpacker friendly.
+Never been there.

+Ratchathewi

 ## Where to stay
 ### Lub d Bangkok Siam
 Nice small and affordable coworking space.
 Free for residents.
 Cheapest option Dorm in 4 bed Room.
 Location: Right few steps from National Stadium Station - Silom Line